MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxdoc-get-recipientcompany-vb.md

-﻿---
+---
-Description: 'Sets or retrieves the RecipientCompany property of a FaxDoc object.
-The RecipientCompany property is a null-terminated string that contains the company name of the recipient of the fax transmission.' ms.assetid: '566d17cd-b751-4332-8623-5bec6d7332c5'
+Description: Sets or retrieves the RecipientCompany property of a FaxDoc object.
+The RecipientCompany property is a null-terminated string that contains the company name of the recipient of the fax transmission. ms.assetid: 566d17cd-b751-4332-8623-5bec6d7332c5
-title: 'FaxDoc.RecipientCompany property'
+title: FaxDoc.RecipientCompany property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDoc.RecipientCompany property